- Purchase the complete Expat Arrivals Netherlands Guide (PDF)

 The Netherlands has an extremely high percentage of mobile phone usage.
-The largest companies in the Dutch mobile phone industry include Vodafone, Telfort and T-Mobile.
+The largest companies in the Dutch mobile phone industry include Vodafone, KPN and T-Mobile.

 Postal services in the Netherlands

-Post offices are open Monday to Friday from 9am to 5pm, and on Saturday from 9am to 12pm.
-Some post offices in major cities are open late on specified shopping nights, usually Thursday or Friday, and all-night post offices are found in Amsterdam and Rotterdam.
+Post offices are usually open Monday to Saturday from 9am to 6pm.
+Some post offices in major cities are open late on specified shopping nights, usually Thursday or Friday.

 English media and news in the Netherlands

 Several international news channels are available in the Netherlands, including CNN and BBC.
 Good local English news websites and resources include DutchNews.nl, NL Times and Radio Netherlands Worldwide.

 There are also various English news sites available.
 An expat newspaper called The Holland Times is also available via subscription or free at several locations around the country.